taahakh/crunch/README.md

 This is an on-going project.
 There will be bugs but overall, crunch carries out its default functionality.

-There are missing features and the current code base will be heavily reworked.
+There are some features to be added and further testing would be required before it should be used.

 ### Request